Enniskillen/St Angelo Airport: Use by the army

 The station later became a centre of helicopter operations over Northern Ireland when St Angelo was transferred to the Army and used as an accommodation barracks for the Ulster Defence Regiment and other British Army regiments during The Troubles in the province, with most personnel housed in a vast array of temporary portacabins.

 The military use of St Angelo came to a close in March 1996 when the temporary accommodation buildings were demolished, since when St Angelo airfield has been in use as a civilian facility.

-Airfield services
+Operations

-Enniskillen Airport is the host venue for Heli Challenge: The Premier Helicopter Championship.
-Heli Challenge is an international competition, which tests the skill of some of the best helicopter pilots from across the British Isles.
-Enniskillen Airport has hosted Heli Challenge in 2009 & 2011.
+Scheduled passenger flights have, in the past, operated from this airport, but these ceased in 2006.
+There are a number of companies based at the airfield offering a range of flying- and aircraft-related services.
+A helicopter training and hire company, Unique Helicopters, offers pleasure flights from the airfield, while there are also two helicopter maintenance facilities.
+Enniskillen also has been a host venue for Heli Challenge: The Premier Helicopter Championship, an international competition to test the skill of helicopter pilots from across the British Isles.
+It hosted the event in 2009 & 2011.

-Unique Helicopters are a helicopter training and hire company offering pleasure flights from St Angelo Enniskillen Airport.

-At Enniskillen airport there are two helicopter maintenance facilities.